finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

-In this article I'd like to explore how Cassandra can become quickly a key technology in a microservices platform.
+In this article we'll explore how Cassandra can quickly become a key technology in a microservices platform.
 With a little theory to microservices, to some examples of microservices, along with the typical underlying required infrastructure, it can be shown that any strong solution capable of scaling and dealing with time-series data-models is going to go a long way with Apache Cassandra as a persistence layer.

 ## microservices